-Eveready’s Original smoke detector battery.
+Eveready’s original smoke detector battery.
 A solid inexpensive option—perfect to buy in bulk and have a pile in the closet somewhere to swap in every 6 months or so.
-A tried and true 9V battery for promotions, giveaways or group handouts.
+A tried and true 9V battery for promotions, giveaways, or group handouts.

 Replacement frequency will be pretty high as the shelf life isn’t as long as higher quality batteries, but for homeowners willing to get up on a ladder or stool a bit more often, the Eveready 1222 is a solid option to save a few bucks.

 The highest quality, longest life battery on this list – with the highest price.
-These are super tough and durable batteries used in medical devices and high tech alarm systems.
-A great option for hard to reach places like a high ceiling.
+These are super tough and durable batteries used in medical devices and high-tech alarm systems.
+A great option for hard-to-reach places like a high ceiling.

 When changing the fire alarm battery is a real chore, this is your best choice.
-Save a few bucks buying other 9 volt batteries for easier spots and spend a bit more on a LA522 for the fire alarm tucked in a corner above the stairs.
+Save a few bucks buying other 9-volt batteries for easier spots and spend a bit more on a LA522 for the fire alarm tucked in a corner above the stairs.
 The LA522 will last a lot longer.

 Which type of / what size battery do I need for my smoke detectors?

-Usually the smoke alarm battery will be AA (cylinder shape) or 9V (rectangular shape) depending on the year manufactured.
+Usually, the smoke alarm battery will be AA (cylinder shape) or 9V (rectangular shape) depending on the year manufactured.
 The battery type should be displayed prominently somewhere on the battery itself.

 How often should I change the batteries in my smoke detectors?

-You’ll find smoke detectors on the market promising a 10 year sealed battery or 10 years of battery life – wrong.
+You’ll find smoke detectors on the market promising a 10-year sealed battery or 10 years of battery life – wrong.
 Don’t put your family’s safety in the care of a longshot marketing promise.
 Forget the manufacturer’s suggested battery life.

 Swap in new batteries to your smoke alarms every six months to a year and sleep like a baby.
-It’s common for people to change their batteries every time they change the clocks backwards or forwards.
+It’s common for people to change their batteries every time they change the clocks backward or forwards.
 Whatever works for you.

 Get the best bulk pricing from Battery Products.

 Make one order to last you several years.
-Enough after work trips to the hardware store or several small purchases every year with tax and shipping stealthily piling up.
+Enough after-work trips to the hardware store or several small purchases every year with tax and shipping stealthily piling up.
 Order a bunch of smoke detector batteries at a bulk discount and check the box so you can turn your attention to checking all the other ones.